albertozurli/cl_timeseries/README.md

 Code repo for thesis in Continual Learning @ Axyon AI

-Model can be customized, for further information refer to
+Model is customizable, for further information refer to
 ```
 python ./main.py -h
 ```
 Input data can also be pre-processed with `--processing`:
 * `--difference`
-* To update
+* `--indicators`

 An example of BOCD is available at `notebook/chp_analysis.ipynb` and running `python ./main.py --split`